 If you are just getting started with ProCreate, I highly recommend this course: Procreate for Beginners: Digital Illustration 101

 You may also enjoy:

-- How to draw a girl’s chibi face
+- How to draw a crying chibi girl

 - How to draw chibi hair